-For most of this leg, the Snowdonia Slate Trail follows the North Wales Pilgrims’ Path.
+For most of this leg, the Snowdonia Slate Trail follows the North Wales Pilgrims’ Way.
 Leaving Waunfawr near the Welsh Highland Railway station, the route follows a country lane before branching off up the steep wooded hillside.
 Eventually, open moorland is reached with views of Mynydd Mawr to the left and the rugged Nantlle Ridge ahead.
 Soon, the extensive slate workings of the Nantlle Valley are reached and the route passes beneath towering slate tips and between cavernous quarries before emerging in the village of Nantlle.

 An overview of the section by Vicky Anne Jones (also includes Llanberis to Waunfawr and Nantlle to Rhyd Ddu)